 The BFREE Biological Research Station and privately protected area in southern Belize host numerous student study abroad courses, volunteers, researchers and scientist from around the world each year.
 Our remote location in the rainforest means our visitors must unplug from their devices and aren’t able to instantly share their experiences with the rest of the world.
-We are excited to announce the launch of @BFREEBZ Instagram Takeover: Sharing Real Experiences from the People & Wildlife at BFREE.
-Now our visitors are given a chance to share their stories and photos once they have returned home and bring us along as they reminisce on the good, bad and beautiful!
+The @BFREEBZ Instagram Takeover: Sharing Real Experiences from the People & Wildlife at BFREE gives our visitors a chance to share their stories and photos once they have returned home and to bring us along as they reminisce on the good, bad and beautiful!

 Learn about the real experiences, obstacles and adventures had by these visitors through the stories and photos they share directly to our account.
 Like their photos, ask them questions, follow along!

-We asked Justin a few questions so we could all get to know him a bit better.
-Check out what he had to say about his time in Belize below and be sure to follow along on Instagram at @BFREEBZ beginning tomorrow to catch all of his photos until Friday!
+We asked Kaitlin a few questions so we could all get to know her a bit better.
+Check out what she had to say about her time in Belize below and be sure to follow along on Instagram at @BFREEBZ beginning today to catch all of her photos until Friday!

 What was your favorite part about the trip and why?